-This option can be set only by the Printer Inventory or during the INIT call, the BDSC, or the EDSC.
-PSF initially sets this flag to B'0' to indicate that PSF tells DPF or WPM to not capture inline resources.
-If Exit 7 sets this flag to B'1', PSF tells DPF or WPM to capture inline resources.
-For information about specifying this option in the Printer Inventory, see Capture inline resources.
+This option can only be set by the Printer Inventory or during the INIT call, or during the BDSC.
+PSF initially sets this flag to B'0' to indicate that PSF will tell DPF or WPM to not capture inline resources.
+If Exit 7 sets this flag to B'1', PSF will tell DPF or WPM to capture inline resources.
+For information about specifying this option in the Printer Inventory, see "Capture inline resources" on page 72.